 We may be diving headfirst into winter, but now is the perfect time to start thinking about sunny days.
-Begin planning projects for sunshine-focused spaces now, so they’re ready to enjoy when the warm weather returns!
+Begin planning projects for sunshine-focused spaces now so that they're ready to enjoy when the warm weather returns!

 This week’s blog is an adapted guest publication from Ryan Smith with Redfin.